 🍯 Ingredients

-- Oats: always in my pantry, oats are the main 'substance' of these energy balls and make them both filling and nutritious with slow-releasing carbohydrates.
+- Oats: always in my pantry, oats are the main 'substance' of these energy balls and make them quite hearty.
+Use a certified gluten free brand if required.

-- Turmeric powder: brimming with reputed health benefits, turmeric gives the energy balls a little hint of spice.
-I like the Schwartz turmeric powder or Simply Organic ground turmeric root.
+- Turmeric powder: a good pinch of turmeric gives the energy balls a little hint of spice.

-- Pumpkin seeds: to add a little crunch and some extra protein.
-The Terrasoul organic pumpkin seeds are good.
+- Pumpkin seeds: to add a little crunch.

-- Fresh ginger: the big kick of spice in this recipe, and full of health benefits too.
+- Fresh ginger: the big kick of spice in this recipe!

 - Honey: for sweetness, this also helps hold the balls together.